daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-09-09-generative-matchmaking.md

 candidates may be better matches than others.
-Borrowing from graph theory, we built a graph by treating users as nodes and adding retrieval-distance weighted edges for every user-candidate pair of nodes connecting a query user to that user's retrieved candidate set.
+Borrowing from graph theory, we built a graph by treating users as nodes and adding retrieval-distance weighted edges for every user-candidate pair of nodes connecting a query user to their retrieved candidate set.

 We defined compatibility as a bidirectional connection between two users where a retrieved candidate user's retrieved set of candidates includes the query user.